Svdvoort/egd-downloader/README.md

 # Notes

 Some scans might have a poor image quality or errors due to registration issues.
 We have marked this scans as 'unacceptable' scan quality in the XNAT database.

+# Funding

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 952103